dhui808/aws-snippets/sa/static-website/README.md

         Under Route traffic to, choose Alias to CloudFront distribution.
         Under Choose distribution, choose the CloudFront distribution.
             Does not work.
+            The distribution must include an alternate domain name that matches the domain name that you want to use for your URLs instead of the domain name that CloudFront assigned to your distribution.
+            Also CloudFront needs a SSL cert for this domain name.
         Choose Save.

 ### Automating static website setup with an AWS CloudFormation template